aksommerville/gamek/README.md

 - [ ] Network?
 - [ ] Compile-time tooling for data.
 - [ ] Helper to spawn a new project.
+- [x] tiny: Prevent interference with synthesizer while update in progress.
+- [ ] mynth: Generate and provide wave table.
+- [ ] mynth: Songs from MIDI.